mediafoundation/media-edge/README.md

 ## 📢 About Media Edge

-Media Edge is an innovative software solution designed for CDN providers.
-It enables them to establish and market their content delivery networks within the decentralized Media Network marketplace.
-This tool simplifies the process of setting up and offering CDN services, allowing providers to earn MEDIA rewards for their contributions.
+Media Edge is a state-of-the-art software solution designed for CDN providers to effectively monetize their hardware resources.
+It enables providers to easily set up and manage their content delivery networks, facilitating the selling of these services on the decentralized Media Network marketplace.
+Providers can efficiently integrate their offerings into the marketplace, earning MEDIA tokens as compensation for their CDN services.

 ## Built With 💼